Making No-Bake Thai Tea Cheesecake is an easy and quick cheesecake recipe with a subtly fragrant, mellow, and creamy Thai tea infusion.

 Thai Tea Cheesecake

-- In a medium saucepan, heat Thai tea, 2 cups heavy cream, and sugar until simmering (not boil).
+- In a medium saucepan, heat Thai tea, 2 cups (500 ml) heavy cream, and sugar until simmering (not boil).
 Turn off the heat.
 Squeeze gelatin to remove any excess water and add it to the pan, stirring constantly until the gelatin is melted.

 - Steep the tea for 10 minutes before straining it through a fine-mesh strainer.
 Set aside and let the mixture cool completely.